 (f) take reasonable measures to secure or protect a relevant record, or computer or other thing on which a relevant record is or may be stored, against damage or unauthorised removal or interference.

-[Section 43C inserted by No. 38 of 2011 s.
+[Section 43C inserted: No. 38 of 2011 s.
 26.]

 43D.
 Direction under this Division, giving and contravening